quanweiliu/ReferringSegFra/README.md

 ## Files
 Code in this repository is written using [PyTorch](https://pytorch.org/) and is organized in the following way (assuming the working directory is the root directory of this repository):
 * `./lib` contains files implementing the main network.
-* Inside `./lib`, `_utils.py` defines the highest-level model, which incorporates the backbone network defined in `backbone.py` and the simple mask decoder defined in `mask_predictor.py`.
-`segmentation.py` provides the model interface and initialization functions.
+    * Inside `./lib`, `_utils.py` defines the highest-level model, which incorporates the backbone network, defined in `backbone.py` and the simple mask decoder defined in `mask_predictor.py`. `segmentation.py` provides the model interface and initialization functions.
 * `./bert` contains files migrated from [Hugging Face Transformers v3.0.2](https://huggingface.co/transformers/v3.0.2/quicktour.html), which implement the BERT language model.
 We used Transformers v3.0.2 during development but it had a bug that would appear when using `DistributedDataParallel`.
 Therefore we maintain a copy of the relevant source files in this repository.
 This way, the bug is fixed and code in this repository is self-contained.
+* `./args.py` defines all of the hyper-parameters in the framework.
-* `./train.py` is invoked to train the model.
+* `./train.py` is invoked to train the model on multiple GPU.
 * `./test.py` is invoked to run inference on the evaluation subsets after training.
+* ` visulization_infer.py` is the result visulization tool.
 * `./refer` contains data pre-processing code and is also where data should be placed, including the images and all annotations.
 It is cloned from [refer](https://github.com/lichengunc/refer).
-* `./data/dataset_refer_bert.py` is where the dataset class is defined.
+* `./dataset` is where the dataset class is defined, which support mutliple data formats.
-* `./utils.py` defines functions that track training statistics and setup
+* `./utils` defines functions that track training statistics and setup
+    * Inside `./patchify_ISPRS.py` defines how crop a full-size remote sensing image into traditional standard input.
+    * `./binary_mask.py` defines how to transfer the semantic segmentation mask into referring mask.
+    * `./generate_text.py` defines how to translate referring mask into text.
     * `./loss.py` defines loss functions

 functions for `DistributedDataParallel`.